Isleño Spanish: Decline

-The 1915 New Orleans hurricane destroyed much of the Isleño fishing communities situated in eastern St. Bernard Parish.
+The 1915 New Orleans hurricane destroyed many of the Isleño fishing communities situated in eastern St. Bernard Parish.
 Only a couple years later, the Spanish flu pandemic left over one thousand people dead in the community.
 With the adoption of the Louisiana Constitution of 1921, public education was required to be conducted in English.

 After World War II, urbanization and modernization played a greater effect on the community and the retention of Spanish.
 This was compounded by Hurricane Betsy which severely damaged much of Isleño community and presence in St. Bernard Parish.
 In 2005, Hurricane Katrina devastated the community and only a fraction of Isleño families have returned to their original communities.

 Currently, the transmission of Spanish has halted completely along with the preservation of many traditions.
 Those who know Isleño Spanish or speak the dialect as a first language are often elderly community members.
+The younger generation of Isleños who speak Spanish mostly derive from modern Mexican Spanish and Caribbean Spanish due to larger frequency of contact with native Mexican, Caribbean, and Central American Spanish speakers, most of the younger generation live in other areas of Louisiana, mostly New Orleans.